These simple to make Blueberry Scones with Lemon Butter Glaze are flaky and tender, sweet with blueberries, bright and fresh with lemon.

-Preheat the oven to 425 degrees F and line a rimmed baking sheet with parchment paper.
+Preheat the oven to 400 degrees F and line 2 rimmed baking sheet with parchment paper.

 Stir in the lemon zest and fold the blueberries into the flour mixture.
-Make a well in the center and pour in the buttermilk.
+Make a well in the center and pour in the buttermilk or heavy cream.
 Stir until just incorporated.
 Be careful not to overwork the dough.

 Keywords: scones, afternoon tea, scone recipe, easy scone recipe, simple scones, tea scones, biscuits